dt192/item-treasury-database/README.md

 ## How to install manually
 Add `Items.lua` and `NewItems.lua` to `Documents\The Lord of the Rings Online\Plugins\GaluhadPlugins\ItemTreasury`

-`RuItems.lua` is only needed if running the [Russian version](https://github.com/william-aqn/item-treasury/tree/main/GaluhadPlugins/ItemTreasury) and will go in the same folder as above.

-In the same folder, open `Main.lua` and change the following from:
+In the same folder, open `Main.lua` and remove the version numbers from the two imports e.g.:
 ```
 import (PLUGINDIR..".33_0_5_Items");
 import (PLUGINDIR..".33_0_5_NewItems");